themyth92/FYP/readme.md

 The main project of the FYP, containing all the files necessary for doing game development.
 We use **starling framework** on Flash to build the game.

-* Sprite sheet :
+* media:

-The sprite sheet that will be used in the FYP.
-All the image of the sprite sheets are taken from the **Image** folder.
+All the media file that used in the src project.

 * Source folder :